juanazam/ember-preferences/README.md

 # Ember Preferences

-Easy way of managing user preference on the client side with local storage (and other providers in the future)
+Easy way of managing user preferences on the client side with local storage (and other providers in the future)

 ## Installation